How to Use Instagram Branded Content Tools for Your Business

 Brands and Businesses: Approve Tag Requests Ad Hoc or Curate an Approved List of Partners

-As a brand or business, all you need is a Business account on Instagram to start being tagged in branded content posts from your partners, influencers or brand ambassadors.
+As a brand or business, all you need is a Business account on Instagram to start being tagged in branded content posts from your influencer network.

 By default, you’ll have to manually approve any branded content posts you’ve been tagged in — but you can disable this in your account settings.